kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Disputes

-_Company_ and _Blockchain Commons_ agree to make any _Legal Claim_ related to this agreement only in the federal or state courts nearest the address _Company_ provides with its signature, and to pay the other's attorney fees and costs if they lose in court.
+_Patron_ and _Blockchain Commons_ agree to make any _Legal Claim_ related to this agreement only in the federal or state courts nearest the address _Patron_ provides with its signature, and to pay the other's attorney fees and costs if they lose in court.

 ## Whole Agreement

-Both sides intend this agreement as the final, complete, and only expression of their terms about _Blockchain Commons_' work with _Company_.
+Both sides intend this agreement as the final, complete, and only expression of their terms about _Blockchain Commons_' work with _Patron_.
 However, these terms do not replace or invalidate any nondisclosure agreement.

 ## Assignment

-_Company_ cannot assign any right under this agreement without _Blockchain Commons_' prior, written, permission. _Blockchain Commons_ can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
+_Patron_ cannot assign any right under this agreement without _Blockchain Commons_' prior, written, permission. _Blockchain Commons_ can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
 Any attempt to assign rights under this agreement against its terms has no legal effect.

 ## Delegation